-The office of Student Engagement aims to assist undergraduate students on a path towards student success at Hardin-Simmons University.
+The office of Student Engagement aims to assist students on a path towards student success at Hardin-Simmons University.
 The Office efforts are focused on academic support, mentoring and retention initiatives, and other student-support events.
-Academic Support aims to provide both free peer-to-peer tutoring for undergraduate students as well as mentoring opportunities for all incoming students.
-The retention events are designed as checkpoints for students through their journey at HSU towards graduation.
+Academic Support aims to provide both free peer-topeer tutoring for undergraduate students as well as mentoring opportunities for all students.
+The retention events for undergraduates are designed as checkpoints for students through their journey at HSU towards graduation.
 Student Engagement also utilizes software called Beacon to assist in the tracking and monitoring of current HSU students for retention and persistence endeavors.
-The office is staffed by a full time associate dean with a master's in education and a full time coordinator with a master's in education and a license in professional counseling.